Theresa-Em/Test-Automation/AutomatedTestingusingPythonSelenium.md

-A Python project named /usercode/automated-testing/ is provided for you to work on.
-All the required dependencies, including Python, Selenium, and the pytest framework, are already installed.

-Explore the files and folders present in the /usercode/automated-testing/ directory and get familiar with the structure of the files and folders.

 Before starting the project, start Google Chrome and the demo web application inside the project environment.
 To do so, open a new terminal using the “+” button available on the terminal side of the file editor and run the following command:

 cd /usercode/automated-testing && bash script.sh